 Become Social Media Savvy

-Try to create business accounts in all of the big social medias – Instagram, Twitter, Facebook.
-It is true that this will take time to run, especially if your business is photo-orientated, but the benefits are entirely worth it.
+Try to create business accounts in all of the big social media – Instagram, Twitter, Facebook.
+This will indeed take time to run, especially if your business is photo-orientated, but the benefits are entirely worth it.

 If you use your accounts to showcase your products or services and offer promotional deals, you will be sure to make a big impact.

-Nothing encourages an authentic increases in sales quite like a retail stores community engagement.
+Nothing encourages an authentic increase in sales quite like a retail store's community engagement.
 Considering sponsoring a local sports team.
 With your logo on their jerseys, your community is much more likely to remember your brand and be encouraged to visit your store and consider your products and services.
 At local sports events, go and showcase your brand at its highest quality.

-Communities – whether it’s a town or a city – enjoy seeing local products represented in retail stores.
-Whether this is including local baked goods in your shop or representing local designers, it will do wonders for your reputation within the community.
+Whether it’s a town or a city, communities enjoy seeing local products represented in retail stores.
+Whether this includes local baked goods in your shop or representing local designers, it will do wonders for your reputation within the community.
 Not everything in your store has to be locally sourced, but incorporating more local goods can be extremely beneficial for your business and are often cheaper to source.

 Give Time to PR

 Business and profits come directly from the number of people who come into your store – who need to hear about your business from sources other than just direct marketing from you.
-Investing some time in PR can be incredibly beneficial for a business who need to have a credible representation of what they offer, in the public eye.
+Investing some time in PR can be incredibly beneficial for a business that needs to have a credible representation of what they offer in the public eye.

 When you host an event, invite the press and enjoy the rewards of that free coverage.